ua0003/GMTJPemailer1/README.md

 - -L/usr/local/lib -lcurl
 - -L/usr/local/lib -lgmime-3.0 -lgio-2.0 -lgobject-2.0 -lglib-2.0

-*locations of your libraries may differ.*
+*Locations of your libraries may differ.*

 Running the following commands will help identify Include and Linking paths
 ```